olitrussle/blog/_posts/2017-05-23-comparing-the-manifestos-housing.md

 - **Suspend Right To Buy** of council homes until councils can prove they’ll build more homes to replace those sold.

 {% include image/left.html filename="Caitlin.jpg" alt="Image of Caitlin" %}
-_‘I'm currently renting and hope to buy one day.
+_"I'm currently renting and hope to buy one day.
 My main concern is that it's difficult to save for a deposit when so much of my income is spent on rent.
-I just renewed my tenancy and the rent went up for the second year in a row, so the three-year tenancy plan would hopefully help me save for a deposit more quickly.’_ - Caitlin - 24, London
+I just renewed my tenancy and the rent went up for the second year in a row, so the three-year tenancy plan would hopefully help me save for a deposit more quickly."_ Caitlin - 24, London

 Labour’s pledges have the power to make a difference in helping first-time buyers get on the ladder.
 Like the Conservatives, there’s a focus on improving the quality of housing and making homes more energy efficient.
 There’s potentially some good news for renters, too - three year tenancies might offer more security, although not all renters will welcome the idea of being locked into a three year contract.